 A runtime error is an error that occurs when a program you’re using or writing crashes or produces a wrong output.
-At times, it may prevent you from using the application or even your personal computer.
-In some cases, users need only refresh their device or the program to resolve the runtime error.
-However, sometimes, users may have to perform a particular action to fix the error.
+At times, it may prevent you from using an application or even your personal computer (PC).
+In some cases, users need only refresh their devices or programs to resolve a runtime error.
+However, sometimes, they may have to perform a particular action to fix the error.

-Runtime errors are of various types, including logic and encoding errors.
+Runtime errors come in various types, including logic and encoding errors.
 Such errors are caused by unpatched bugs in the software build or used up memory.
-Simple fixes include reinstalling the affected program, updating it with a newer iteration, or operating it in Safe Mode.
+Simple fixes include reinstalling an affected program, updating it with a newer iteration, or operating it in safe mode.

 Before a runtime error shows up on your computer, you may have noticed its performance slowing down.
 When runtime errors occur, your computer will always display a prompt stating the specific type of error you’ve encountered.